lguychard/sourcegraph-configurable-references/README.md

 ## Defaults

-If your Sourcegraph configuration does not have a `"customReferences"` field, the extension will create it, and include by default the configuration for string literal references
+If your Sourcegraph configuration does not have a `"customReferences"` field, the extension will create it, and include by default the configuration for string literal references.